 If you have got a pain in the knee after an injury, or coming on out of the blue, or you have been told by someone that you have a cartilage tear then you may well need a knee arthroscopy (keyhole surgery).

 Knee arthroscopy is used to treat problems inside the knee joint.
 The most common reason for having a knee arthroscopy is to trim or repair a torn meniscus (this is the rubbery 'shock absorber' cartilage inside the knee).
-A number of other procedures can be done at arthroscopic surgery including tidying up worn out joint surfaces (articular cartilage damage), repairing defects in the articular cartilage, trimming the fat pat or abnormal plicae (folds of joint lining that can cause pain) and taking biopsies.
-Because a number of different things can be done in an arthroscopy patients' experience of the surgery can vary.
+Several other procedures can be done at arthroscopic surgery including tidying up worn out joint surfaces (articular cartilage damage), repairing defects in the articular cartilage, trimming the fat pad or abnormal plicae (folds of the joint lining that can cause pain) and taking biopsies.
+Because several different things can be done in an arthroscopy patients' experience of the surgery can vary.

 Knee arthroscopy is performed through small cuts (keyhole) in your skin, using a special telescope (arthroscope) attached to a video camera.
 Compared with open surgery, arthroscopy has a much faster recovery time, less discomfort and a faster return to normal life.